 (yellow Sigatoka-Mycosphaerella musicola; black Sigatoka or black leaf streak-Mycosphaerella fijiensis)

-Cultural practices such as improved drainage, control of weeds, removal of diseases suckers and adopting correct spacing is recommended.
+Cultural practices such as improved drainage, control of weeds, removal of disease suckers and adopting correct spacing are recommended.
 Dithane M-45 WP (in oil-water emulsion) and Dithane M-45 (in water only) controlled Mycosphaerella fjijiensis var. difformis in banana.
-Foliar spray of Copper Oxychloride (3 g/litre of water) or Thiophanate Methyl 1 g/ litres of water) controls the disease effectively.
+Foliar spray of Copper Oxychloride (3 g / litre of water) or Thiophanate Methyl (1g / litre of water) controls the disease effectively.

 4. Cigar End Tip Rot